naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 First it is bad design, trunks should be present where they were intended and only there.
 Secondly, leaving ports set to dynamic mode is a security hole.
 It would only take the correct DTP packet to form a trunk from an access port and the intruder could easily inject traffic to all allowed VLANs.

+These two issues can be resolved by configuring a static switchport mode either 'access' or 'trunk'

+However even when a port is statically configured, DTP is still active on the port.
+DTP advertisements include the VTP domain, even if the port are manually configured in trunking mode.
+Fortunately DTP can be killed with the ``` switchport nonegotiate``` command on the interface.